Fraud Blocker

 It’s difficult enough to co-parent with another individual on a day-to-day basis.
 If your spouse is planning to take your child on an international trip, you may find yourself asking, “Is my ex-spouse allowed to take our child out of the country?”
 Not only should you be immediately aware of your ex’s rights to take your children abroad, but you should also know your legal rights to counter their plan.

 If you have concerns about your ex taking your child out of the country, follow these steps to protect your child’s safety and your parental rights.
-It’s important to understand whether your child’s other parent is entitled to take them out of the country and how you can protect your parental rights.
+An experienced Orange County family lawyer can help you understand whether your child’s other parent is legally entitled to take them abroad and what steps you can take to protect your parental rights.

 Understanding Custody Agreements and Court Orders